lf-lang/playground-lingua-franca/examples/CCpp/ROS/README.md

 To see instructions on how to set up each example, refer to the files themselves.
 Here is an overview of the current examples:

-- ROSBuiltInSerialization: A two reactor sender-receiver example that demonstrates the built-in capability to serialize and deserialize ROS 2 messages in federated programs using the CCpp target.
+- `src/ROSBuiltInSerialization.lf`: A two reactor sender-receiver example that demonstrates the built-in capability to serialize and deserialize ROS 2 messages in federated programs using the CCpp target.

-- ROSSerialization: Similar to ROSBuiltInSerialization but the inner-workings of serialization and deserialization are exposed in reaction bodies.
+- `src/ROSSerialization.lf`: Similar to ROSBuiltInSerialization but the inner-workings of serialization and deserialization are exposed in reaction bodies.